FAQs – Answers to your questions

 Yes, specialists at San Bernardino Medical Group require referrals from your primary care physician for most insurances.
 Your primary care physician coordinates your care and receives specialty care reports.
 You do not need to complete any paperwork.

 Laboratory results are sent to the doctor who requested your laboratory test.
 Often, you will receive a call from the nurse or paperwork in the mail.
 If not, you may call your doctors nurse and request results.

 All lab work must be done at the laboratory in our San Bernardino office location.
 The laboratory hours are from 7:00 a.m. to 6:00 p.m., Monday-Friday.
 The laboratory is closed weekends and all major holidays.

 The Business Office will take care of having your disability and Family Medical Leave Act (FMLA) paperwork completed.
 Please drop off your forms with your portion completed to the Business Office.
+A $25 fee will be collected prior to completion of forms.
 The department will make sure your physician completes your documents.
 Please allow 7-10 working days for completion of forms.
 San Bernardino Medical Group will mail the documents for you and will notify you when this has been done.
 Blank state disability forms are available at the Business Office.
 If you have questions, call the Business Office at 909-883-8611, Ext.
 2508.